dortania/OpenCore-Install-Guide/ktext.md

 **WiFi and Bluetooth**:

 * [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup)
-   * Used for patching non-Apple Broadcom cards
+   * Used for patching non-Apple Broadcom cards, **will not work on intel, Killer, Realtek, etc**

 * [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM)
    * Used for uploading firmware on broadcom bluetooth chipset, required for all non-Apple Airport cards.